Learn / Blog / Article

 Exit surveys prompt users to finish a survey just before they leave your site.

 On-site surveys are best to gather smaller bits of qualitative research.
-If you want deeper feedback, you’ll need to conduct phone interviews, send out a survey to email subscribers/customers, or pay for a research panel to push a survey to your target audience.
+If you want deeper feedback, you’ll need to conduct user interviews (by phone or focus group), send out a survey to email subscribers/customers, or pay for a research panel to push a survey to your target audience.

 To make qualitative surveys successful: